Get Tech Tips

-Is it concrete block hollow cell?
+Is it a concrete block hollow cell?
 Poured cell?
 Concrete slab?
 What is the PSI?
 Not all anchors are created equal for every type of concrete.
 Make sure you know exactly what you are fastening into and choose the right anchor.

 First off, “Tapcon” is just a brand name for a type of screw-in concrete anchor, so take the name with a grain of salt.

 Anchors embedded too shallow

 Most concrete anchors have a minimum embedment depth.
-You can usually embed deeper but you need to at least hit the minimum at least.
+You can usually embed deeper, but you need to hit the minimum at least.
 Read the directions to see what the minimum depth should be.

 Keeping the anchors too close

 All anchors have a minimum distance they can be from one another.
 If you get them too close, the whole kitten kaboodle can pull right out on you (I've done this).

-Wedge anchors (Red Heads) are a common heavy duty anchor.
-When drilling the hole wrap electrical tape on your bit at the depth you want to go so you don't over drill the hole or worse…. blow out the other side.
+Wedge anchors (Red Heads) are common heavy-duty anchors.
+When drilling the hole, wrap electrical tape on your bit at the depth you want to go so that you don't over-drill the hole—or worse, blow out the other side.